bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b/README.md

 8. Easily Assembled from easily sourced through-hole parts, no SMD soldering required!
 9. Easily order a custom drilled enclosure from Tayda!

-This project includes a KiCad project with the necessary schematics and PCB layout files to create everything you need to build the hardware and code the provides a hardware attraction layer as well as sample code with a custom Tremolo effect that uses the hardware.
+This project includes a KiCad project with the necessary schematics and PCB layout files to create everything you need to build the hardware.

 Click on this image for a Demo Video (this pedal is on the left in the pedal board):